The Mystery Meat “Profiles”

 Profiles

-The Mystery Meat record was a vanity release (put out for themselves) recorded by five Illinois college students in 1968.
-About 25 copies, each now fetching upwards of 6K, were pressed and somehow discovered.
+The Mystery Meat record was privately pressed by five Illinois college students in 1968.
+Only around 25 copies, each now fetching upwards of $6K, were made.
 The extreme rarity, combined with the provocative cover art and the visceral sounds underneath it all have made Profiles a garage LP of legends.

-As I like to say, legendary lost albums aren’t loved for their rarity alone.
+Legendary lost albums are not loved for their rarity alone.
 The Mystery Meat has a primitive sound as any dirty garage recording and then some, but the quality of the songs shine through as early as your first listen and maintain Profiles’ unique longevity.
-Soft spoken, innocent vocals and sensitive lyrics contrast frightening drums recorded, it would seem, with a blanket-covered microphone.
+Soft spoken, innocent vocals and sensitive lyrics contrast frightening drums recorded, it would seem, under a blanket.
 The muffled rhythm section is really distinct, recorded in the cavernous basement of a school building at Blackburn College, rounded on the high end with fierce Farfisa organ and trebly electric rhythm guitar.

 “Give Me Your Love”